 What is the 120 square foot rule for patio covers in LA County?

-The 120 square foot rule allows for the construction of detached accessory structures without a building permit, provided they meet specific criteria.
-To qualify, the structure must be one story, under 120 square feet in area, have a maximum height of 12 feet, and a roof projection of less than 24 inches.
-Understanding these patio cover permit requirements Los Angeles has established ensures your smaller garden structures remain compliant without unnecessary bureaucracy.
+The 120 square foot rule exempts detached, one-story accessory structures from building permits if they meet very specific criteria.
+The structure must be under 120 square feet, maintain a maximum height of 12 feet, and have a roof projection of less than 24 inches.
+This exemption is intended for small, free-standing garden features rather than the sophisticated, attached living spaces found on elite estates.

 Do I need a permit for a louvered pergola with an adjustable roof?